LukePileggi/ComputerScience/unit1.md

 # Unit 1: A Electronic Hardwear store

-Sorry Dr.Ruben, I couldn't write down what you typed on here, so I  have it mostly blank.
-Perhaps could you send me a copy of the hings that I have to write down in this area?
+Sorry Dr.Ruben, I couldn't write down what you typed in this area, so I  have it mostly blank.
+Perhaps could you send me a copy of the hings that I have to write down in this area please?
 Sorry again for your inconvenience.

 ```.py